Führermuseum: Under Hermann Voss

 In March 1943, Hermann Voss, an art historian, director of the Wiesbaden Gallery and former deputy director of the Kaiser Friedrich Museum in Berlin took over the Special Commission.
 His appointment was considered odd by some, since he was known to be an anti-Nazi with a considerable number of Jewish friends and colleagues, but Hitler was known to overlook political factors when dealing with matters of art, and Voss's knowledge of southern German artwork, as well as French and Italian painting, may have decided the matter for him.
 Voss was not nearly as active or energetic as Posse had been, but was still "caught squarely in the flow of loot."
 He was prone to send out agents rather than to travel himself to make purchases, or to make dealers bring works to him.

 Hitler's relationship with Voss was not as warm as with Posse.
 The two men met only on several occasions, and Voss was not given authority over books, armour and coins, as Posse had been.
 Voss is said to have remarked after one meeting with the Führer, "He's even worse than I thought."
 Voss attempted to mend his fences with Hitler with an elaborate gift for his birthday in 1944, accompanied by a list of his acquisitions in which he claimed to have bought 881 items, compared to 122 paintings that Posse had collected the year before.
 Voss did indeed spend money more profligately than Posse had, and his budget was later reduced near the end of the war.
-Under interrogation after the war he claimed to have acquired 3000 painting for the Führermuseum between 1943 and 1944, although the records do not support this figure, and many of the artworks were of distinctly secondary importance.
+Under interrogation after the war he claimed to have acquired 3000 paintings for the Führermuseum between 1943 and 1944, although the records do not support this figure, and many of the artworks were of distinctly secondary importance.